 This guide focuses on the UK because, even within Europe, legislation differs considerably from country to country.
 In the UK you can buy CBD products legally as food supplements to support and promote complete wellbeing.
 Learn how to select and use different types of CBD products, from CBD drops to e-liquids.

-If you're looking for the best quality CBD oil, there are 4 key criteria to consider:
+If you're looking for the best quality CBD oil, in our experience, there are 6 key criteria to consider: